Gowiem/writing/posts/fusionauth-golang-device-code-example.md

 1. We call `informUserAndOpenBrowser` with our `deviceResp.UserCode` that we got from the FA server.
 This prints to the user's CLI the given `userCode` and open's up FA's `/oauth2/device` endpoint for our Application and Tenant.
 1. Next, we call `startPolling` which continually polls the given `openIDConfig.TokenEndpoint` every `retryInterval` seconds (5 seconds is RFC8628's / FA's default) to see if the user has completed the Device login (tied to the given `deviceCode`).
 Once the user has completed their login, the FA server responds with a proper `200` response including a JWT Access Token which is then populated into our `result` object and returned.

 Now we're getting somewhere!
-The only thing left to do is trade our JWT for the actual user record and save it to disk.
+The only thing left to do is trade our Access Token for the actual user record and save it to disk.
 Let's do it!

 ### Trade our Access Token for info on our User and write it to disk

-Our last task is simple: We have a JWT Access Toke and our handy `FusionAuthClient` has a method [`RetrieveUserUsingJWT`](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc#FusionAuthClient.RetrieveUserUsingJWT), so we just need to combine the two and save the result.
+Our last task is simple: We have a JWT Access Token and our handy `FusionAuthClient` has a method [`RetrieveUserUsingJWT`](https://pkg.go.dev/github.com/FusionAuth/go-client/pkg/fusionauth?tab=doc#FusionAuthClient.RetrieveUserUsingJWT), so we just need to combine the two and save the result.
 Let's see it in action:

 ```go
 // LoginCmd provides the subcommand for logging into the FA server using the Device Flow.